After trade talks in U.S., China ramps up Brazilian soy purchases

 Before the trade war, China imported most of its U.S. soy between October and January, turning to South America around February.

-Chinese importer Hopefull Grain & Oil bought 10 cargoes of Brazilian soy last week ahead of U.S.-China talks and at least 3 cargoes this week, two of the trade sources said.
+Prices for U.S. soybeans loaded at Gulf Coast terminals in November and December and shipped to China are now near par with Brazilian soy prices.
+But when prices for soybeans from the two top suppliers are similar, Chinese importers tend to favor Brazilian beans because of their higher average protein content.

-Wilmar was also a buyer, with about 5 to 6 cargoes purchased
+Chinese importer Hopefull Grain & Oil bought 10 cargoes of Brazilian soy last week ahead of U.S.-China talks and at least three cargoes this week, two of the trade sources said.

 Both Hopefull and Wilmar declined to comment.